ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Port `elektra-gcc-configure-xdg`to new build system. *(Lukas Winkler)*
 - Port `elektra-gcc-i386` to new build system. *(Lukas Winkler)*
 - Docker Registry is cleaned up by our daily buildserver task. *(Lukas Winkler)*
+- Remove dedicated nokdb test.
+Instead we are now removing write permissions of Elektra's paths to detect if we write to the filesystem even though the test is not tagged as such. *(Lukas Winkler)*

 ### Travis